 - Your high school transcripts are from outside the United States

-Step Three: Complete Academic Advising, register for and attend Orientation
+Step Three: Complete the online Pre-Enrollment Profile to register for and attend Orientation

 - Directions and Parking: Allow yourself plenty of time to travel to the South Mountain Community College campus at 7050 S. 24th Street, Phoenix, AZ 85042.
 Please park in the lot off of 24th street and Baseline road.
 Parking is free.